 navigation action area.
 These actions act like a bookmark to enable quick access to view a page.

 You should not add a Navigation action to a Role Center page.

-The Report tab is displayed after the Navigate tab in the ribbon.
-The Reports tab lists the reports most relevant to a page.
-If a user does not require a Report tab, then the tab is hidden.
-Sometimes it is relevant to promote the most important reports to the Home tab to save the user from too many clicks.
-To create an action in the Report tab, you must use the
+The Report menu is displayed after the Navigate menu in the action bar.
+The Reports menu lists the reports most relevant to a page.
+If a user does not require a Report menu, then the menu is hidden.
+Sometimes it is relevant to promote the most important reports to the top-level in the action bar to save the user from too many clicks.
+To create an action in the Report menu, you must use the

 reporting action area.

-Promoted actions are actions that are set up on the Actions, Navigate, or Reports tabs in the ribbon, but are also configured to display on the Home tab.
-Although the actions are set up on the Actions, Navigate, or Report tabs, you can choose to hide them on these tabs and only show them on the Home tab.
+Promoted actions are actions that are set up on the Actions, Navigate, or Reports menus in the action bar, but are also configured to display in custom menus in the action bar.
+Although the actions are set up on the Actions, Navigate, or Report menus, you can choose to hide them on these menus and only show them in custom menus .
 For more information on how to add promoted actions, promoted categories and example, see Promoted Actions.